- Programs & Services

 Safeguard the Private Areas

-- Grow thorny plants like agave, barberry, cactus, Natal plum, and yucca under rear windows.
+- Grow thorny plants such as agave, barberry, cactus, Natal plum, and yucca under rear windows.
 But keep them trimmed below the windowsills, so you could quickly jump over the plantings to escape a house fire.

 - Remove any tree branches that afford easy access over walls or to upper-story windows.